hexdreamer/tesseract-build/README.md

 - [Learn about your environment](#the-project-environment): get to know this repo's layout
 - [Build from source](#build-from-source): understand the arrangement of the libraries that make up Tesseract OCR; create a build chain; configure and build!
 - [Test Tesseract](#test-tesseract): quickly and directly get to using Tesseract by running a small test; also get target language recognition data
-- [Write an app](#write-an-app): wrap the Leptonica and Tesseract C-API's into a **very basic** iPad app that shows some recognition features for traditional Chinese, English, and Japanese
+- [Write an app](#write-an-app): wrap the Leptonica and Tesseract C-API's in Swift and make a **very basic** iPad app that shows some recognition features for traditional Chinese, English, and Japanese

 ## The project environment

 This guide refers to the project folder that you cloned/downloaded as **PROJECTDIR**.
-All command-line work, paths, and examples are done from this base directory.
+All command-line work, paths, and examples are from this base directory.

 The new repo looks pretty bare: